Aniketkmwt4/java-practice/README.md

-# java-practice
+# Java Practice

-Java practice programs and basics
+This repository contains basic Java programs and concepts.
+Currently learning Java and preparing for Open Source contributions.